TamaraTrefilova/week_2_project/README.md

 ## Technologies Used

-HTML, CSS, Bootstrap and some fantasy
+HTML, CSS, Bootstrap, jQuery and some fantasy

 ### License